Gigaspaces/xap-docs/site/content/xap/12.2/index.markdown

 InsightEdge is available in Java and .NET flavors, and offers several licensed editions, along with XAP and InsightEdge open-source editions.
 You can download a free 90-day trial version of any of the following:

-* XAP Premium - Provides all the functionality of the open-source package, plus high availability and convenient management features (including the Service Grid user interface).
+* XAP Premium - Provides all the functionality of the open-source edition, plus high availability and convenient management features (including the Service Grid user interface).

-* XAP Enterprise - Builds on the XAP Premium package, adding the MemoryXtend feature (supporting SSD/flash memory and Off-Heap RAM) and Multi-Site WAN Replication for geo-redundancy.
+* XAP Enterprise - Builds on the XAP Premium edition, adding the MemoryXtend feature (supporting SSD/flash memory and Off-Heap RAM) and Multi-Site WAN Replication for geo-redundancy.

 * InsightEdge Platform - Offers the full functionality of InsightEdge and the XAP Enterprise edition, along with additional features such as full SQL-99 compatibility.